January 22-24, 2018

 Sarah (a friend who’d recently moved to Singapore) met Wendy, Adeline, Sue and I for dinner.
-It’s always nice to connect strangers, and fellow travelers ALWAYS have something in common.
-The ladies took us to a restaurant specializing in the local dish of Hainenese chicken and rice which is REALLY tasty.
+It’s always nice to connect strangers, and fellow travellers ALWAYS have something in common.
+The ladies took us to a restaurant specializing in the local dish of Hainanese chicken and rice which is REALLY tasty.
 Later we all headed down town in the rain to watch the light show on the parliament buildings.

 We said goodbye to Wendy and Adeline and flew to Myanmar to continue our adventure.
 Wendy insisted we didn’t have to be at the airport 3 hours ahead and she was right.
 Even the airport is incredibly organised so there’s not so much waiting as everywhere else.

 Back from Sri Lanka and on to the Gardens by the Bay